-Chapter 72-240, L.O.F., delayed until the adjournment of the next regular legislative session following the submission of the first official recommendations of the State and County Officers' Compensation Commission, created pursuant to HB 184 (1972 session), or September 30, 1974, whichever occurred first, the changing of procedures in determining the pay of certain county officials.
+Chapter 72-240, L.O.F., delayed any change of procedures for determining the pay of certain county officials until the adjournment of the next regular legislative session following the submission of the first official recommendations of the State and County Officers' Compensation Commission, created pursuant to HB 184 (1972 session), or September 30, 1974, whichever occurred first.

 Chapter 72-404, L.O.F., added county comptroller to salary provisions of the clerk of circuit court.
-The legislation added provisions that unless the state paid the clerk's or county comptroller's salary, the county would pay it.
-Additionally, the county would compensate the clerk of circuit court for any additional county court-related duties that the clerk would be required to perform, unless the state paid such compensation.
+The legislation also provided that the county would pay the clerk's or county comptroller's salary if the state did not pay the salary.
+Additionally, the county would compensate the clerk of circuit court for any additional county court-related duties that the clerk would be required to perform if the state did not pay such compensation.